 - Summary of performance in current educational program

 - Instructional levels

 - Specific aptitudes and abilities

 - Rates of acquisition and retention

 - Interests-strengths-needs

-- Creativity assessment

-- Problem solving and higher-level thinking skills

-- Social/emotional needs

 Behaviors that impede learning:

 When behavior is determined to be a special consideration, Functional Behavior Assessment (FBA) data should be included here.
 FBA identifies the problem behavior(s), the likely recurring consequence, and conditions that reliably precede the occurrence of the problem behavior.